-In none of our experiments, we have been able to observe any significant impact of the task character homogenization on the AVX downclocking.
-One might guess that intermixing computationally heavy with cheap tasks implies that not all cores run AVX at the same time, and the node thus does not throttle the speed as significantly.
+We have not been able to observe any significant impact of the task character homogenization on the AVX downclocking in our experiments.
+One might expect that intermixing computationally heavy with cheap tasks implies that not all cores run AVX at the same time, and the node thus does not throttle the speed as significantly.
 This however seems not to happen significantly.
 Figure 4 remains representative.

-To characterize the cache usage, we measure per cache the request and the miss rate (Table 1).
+To characterize the cache usage, we measure per cache level the request and the miss rate (Table 1).
 Request rate means number of requests divided by number of instructions.
 Miss rate means number of requests not served by a cache divided by number of instructions.
 From both rates, we can derive the miss ratio which is the ratio of cache accesses which have not been served by a particular cache.

 The request rate of both L2 and L3 increases with increasing polynomial order.
 Furthermore, it is significantly higher for AVX-enabled code, while the request rate decreases rapidly over the cache levels.
 Our code's aggressive cache blocking renders the dominating predictor cache-efficient.
-The predictor's data does not fit into L1, but barely any misses hit through the last-level cache (LLC).
+The predictor's data do not fit into L1, but barely any misses hit through the last-level cache (LLC).

-Our overall miss ratio however is high: Every time a piece of data is not found in the L2, the LLC cannot serve this request either with high probability.
-Though the miss ratio decreases with increasing polynomial order, high ratios imply that we are neither bandwidth- nor compute-bound.
+For all programme phases and both for the vectorized code base and without AVX, our miss ratio is high: Every time a piece of data is not found in the L2, the LLC cannot serve this request either with high probability.
+Although the miss ratio decreases with increasing polynomial order, high ratios imply that we are neither bandwidth- nor compute-bound.
 This problematic behaviour stems from the Riemann solves.
 They pollute the caches through their low arithmetic intensity, small input data cardinality and NUMA effects and thus both are cache-inefficient themselves and pollute the following correctors.
 It is the re-filling of the caches with small chunks of data for the corrector/predictor steps which slows down the code.
 It is dominated by memory latency.
 The two steps themselves are memory-efficient.

 The Intel Xeon Scalable chip amplifies all observed trends.
-The chip delivers higher performance-also due to the increased core count-and benefits from a decreased L2 miss ratio (Table 2), as the L2 cache per core is increased.
-However, changing from inclusive to non-inclusive caches and reducing the cache-per-core size makes the code yield an even higher L3 miss ratio.
+The chip delivers higher performance - also due to the increased core count - and benefits from a decreased L2 miss ratio (Table 2), as the L2 cache per core is increased.
+However, changing from inclusive to noninclusive caches and reducing the cache-per-core size makes the code yield an even higher L3 miss ratio.
 This results in a significantly increased memory bandwidth.

+5.3.1.
 Observation 3.
 The code suffers from memory latency.

-We obtain a reasonably high percentage of peak for a dynamically adaptive grid through the high order space-time predictor.
+We obtain a reasonably high percentage of peak performance for a dynamically adaptive grid through the high-order space-time predictor.
 The necessity to interwave it with cheap tasks however implies that we are overall neither compute- nor bandwidth-bound.
+We are latency-bound.

-Frequency and energy analysis
+6. Frequency and energy analysis

-AVX operations trade memory pressure for speed if data are accessed continuously, while they in turn induce a frequency reduction if the chip exceeds its energy/temperature thresholds (Figure 4).
+Modern chips regulate their frequency actively: Notably AVX operations induce a frequency reduction if the chip exceeds its energy/temperature thresholds (Figure 4).
 Our results (Table 3) validate that the reduction in time-to-solution compensates for problematic impact: With AVX, the executable delivers the results faster at lower energy footprint.
-This effect is the stronger the higher the polynomial order, i.e. the higher the arithmetic intensity of the heavy compute tasks.
+The higher the polynomial order, that is, the higher the arithmetic intensity of the heavy compute tasks, the stronger this effect.

-We continue with experiments on our Xeon testbed and manually modify the frequency of the chip.
+We continue with experiments on our Xeon test bed and manually modify the frequency of the chip.
 Frequency alterations affect all standard components' maximum speed, while intense AVX usage still might reduce the frequency.
-Our data tracks the time-to-solution and the energy consumption per simulation run (Figure 6).
+Our data track the time-to-solution and the energy consumption per simulation run (Figure 6).